-As discussed in Stern, individuals have a strong interest in not being associated with alleged criminal activity, and protection of this privacy interest is a primary purpose of Exemption 3(C).
-As a result, we find that there is a sufficient privacy interest here associated with individuals captured on video by a body-worn camera during an arrest.
-The disclosure of an unredacted version of the videos you seek could have a stigmatizing effect for the subjects of the videos.
+As discussed in Stern, individuals have a strong interest in not being associated with criminal activity, and protection of this privacy interest is a primary purpose of Exemption 3(C).
+As a result, we find that there is a sufficient privacy interest here associated with individuals captured on surveillance cameras during an arrest.
+The disclosure of the videos you seek could have a stigmatizing effect on the subjects of the videos.

 With regard to the balancing analysis under Exemption 3(C), we examine whether the privacy interests of the individuals recorded are outweighed by the public interest in disclosure.
-On appeal, you argue that MPD's refusal to release an unredacted version of the video "is unfair to the public and must be corrected."
+On appeal, you argue that disclosure would help the public "understand the full nature of the threat posed by 'fake news."
 In order to for a document's release to be in the public interest under DC FOIA, the document's release must further the statutory purpose of DC FOIA: